JulioCardR/SyncSrts/README.md

 # SyncSrts
-Adds positive or negative delay to subtitle files
+Adds positive or negative delay to srt files